 Never transfer money without verifying the identity of the person.
 When detecting suspicious signs, people need to quickly report to the police to promptly prevent fraud.

-The Sedgwick County Prosecutor's Office (Wichita City, USA) has issued a warning about fraud, appropriation of people's assets and information through fake text messages about social insurance policies.
+The Sedgwick County Prosecutor's Office (Wichita City, USA) has issued a warning about fraud and appropriation of people's property and information through fake text messages about social insurance policies.

 The subjects claimed to be employees of a law firm and proactively approached the victims via email messages.
-The messages stated that a client of the company had died several years ago, leaving behind an unclaimed insurance sum, which the victim was likely to receive because he had the same name as the deceased.
+The messages stated that a client of the company had passed away a few years ago, leaving behind an unclaimed insurance sum, which the victim was likely to receive because he had the same name as the deceased.

 The subjects added that between the company and the beneficiary, 90% of the money would be divided according to the agreement and 10% would be sent to local charity centers.
 The victims would then be asked to access a fake website, containing the company's logo and many images available online to increase credibility.